Sansditcionist/AdventureGame/README.md

 # AdventureGame
-An adventure game that takes place In a garden
+An adventure game that takes place In a garden.
 This game Is on a Console App.

 How to Play: